 Where old windows need replacing, they should be replaced like-for-like although it will be necessary for them to be double glazed to meet the current building regulations, unless the building is listed or in a Conservation Area.
 For most listed buildings, plastic windows are not acceptable to English Heritage.

 Make sure that replacement windows:

 - are well balanced and have equal sight lines (the same frame lines on fixed as well as opening lights)

-- avoid top hung air vents the little top lights that are not at all traditional
+- avoid top hung air vents or the little top lights that are not at all traditional

-- has proportions that are taller than they are wide, ideally at a ratio of around 1:1.6 for each casement and each light
+- have proportions that are taller than they are wide, ideally at a ratio of around 1:1.6 for each casement and each light